benjamin-ami/graphql-boilerplate/README.md

-**!note:** after each time you change `schema.prisma`, you have to run `npx prisma migrate dev --name anything` that 'anything' is any name you want to control each change on database.
+**!note:** after each time you change `schema.prisma`, you have to run `npx prisma migrate dev --name anything` that 'anything' is any name you want to control each change on the database.

-To read more about prisma and type-graphql, [follow this link](https://prisma.typegraphql.com/docs/basics/configuration/).
+To read more about Prisma and type-graphql, [follow this link](https://prisma.typegraphql.com/docs/basics/configuration/).

 # 🚀 Runner
 ### index.ts